Sestiere San Marco

 Lacking space for a real garden, the Sacristy was adorned with detailed frescoes of birds and foliage, creating an illusion of the Paradise Garden.

-The large silverwork, weighing over 300kg, is revealed from Easter Sunday to May 1st, from August 6th to 13th, and from Christmas to January 1st.
+Hidden behind The Transfiguration, this large silver masterpiece — weighing over 300 kg — is revealed only on select dates: from Easter Sunday to May 1st, August 6th to 13th, and Christmas to January 1st.

 More Titian